 Claridge proposes to develop a residential subdivision consisting of single-detached and townhouse dwellings in accordance with the MBUEA CDP and Secondary Plan policies.
-The Phase 1 development will also include commercial blocks, walkway blocks, community and neighbourhood park blocks, a stormwater management block, and open space blocks for the McKinnons Creek Corridor.
+The Phase 1 development will also include two blocks for future medium-density residential development, a commercial block, walkway blocks, community and neighbourhood park blocks, a stormwater management block, and an open space block for the McKinnons Creek Corridor.